JuliaLang/julia/doc/src/manual/variables-and-scoping.md

 ERROR: UndefVarError: z not defined
 ```

+!!! note
-(Note, in this and all following examples it is assumed that their top-level is a global scope
+    In this and all following examples it is assumed that their top-level is a global scope
-with a clean workspace, for instance a newly started REPL.)
+    with a clean workspace, for instance a newly started REPL.

-Inside a local scope a variable can be forced to be a new local variable using the `local` keyword:
+Inside a local scope a variable can be forced to be a new local variable using the [`local`](@ref) keyword:

 ```jldoctest
 julia> x = 0;